o2r-project/erc-spec/docs/spec/index.md

 The image file MAY be compressed.

-The tar archive file names SHOULD be `image.tar`, or `image.tar.gz` if a [gzip compression is used for the archive](https://en.wikipedia.org/wiki/Tar_(computing)#Suffixes_for_compressed_files) with an appropriate file extension, such as `.tar`, `tar.gz` or `.bin`, and have an appropriate mime type, e.g. `application/vnd.oci.image.layer.tar+gzip`.
+The tar archive file names MUST be `image` with an appropriate file extension, such as `.tar`, `.tar.gz` (if a [gzip compression is used for the archive](https://en.wikipedia.org/wiki/Tar_(computing)#Suffixes_for_compressed_files)) or `.bin`, and have an appropriate mime type, e.g. `application/vnd.oci.image.layer.tar+gzip`.

 !!! note
-    Before exporting the Docker image, first [build it](https://docs.docker.com/engine/reference/commandline/build/) from the Dockerfile, including the tag which can be used to identify the image, for example:
+    Before exporting the Docker image, it should be [build](https://docs.docker.com/engine/reference/commandline/build/) from the runtime manifest, including the tag which can be used to identify the image, for example:

     ```bash
     docker build --tag erc:b9b0099e-9f8d-4a33-8acf-cb0c062efaec .